 However, others have voiced concern over how these changes could affect a school’s ability to raise money through vending machines and snack bars.
 Sandra Ford, director of food and nutrition services for the Manatee County School District in Florida, told U.S. News she predicts her district could lose as much as $975,000 per year if it eliminated all the food items in their schools that would not meet the new regulations.

-The new Smart Snacks standards are scheduled to go into effect at the beginning of the 2014-2015 school year.
+The new Smart Snacks standards were scheduled to go into effect at the beginning of the 2014-2015 school year.